 There are many reasons to create raised beds in the landscape or garden.
-Raised beds can be an easy remedy for poor soil conditions, such as rocky, chalky, clay or compacted soil.
+Raised beds can be an easy remedy for poor soil conditions, such as rocky, chalky, clay, or compacted soil.
 They are also a solution for limited garden space or adding height and texture to flat yards.
 Raised beds can help deter pests like rabbits.
-They also can allow gardeners with physical handicaps or limitations easy access to their beds.
+They can allow gardeners with physical handicaps or limitations easy access to their beds as well.
 How much soil goes in a raised bed depends on the bed height, and what will be grown.
 Continue reading for more information on raised bed soil depth.

 About Soil Depth for Raised Beds

 Raised beds can be framed or unframed.
 Unframed raised beds are often called berms and are simply garden beds made of mounded up soil.
 These are most commonly created for ornamental landscape beds, not fruit or vegetable gardens.
 Unframed raised bed soil depth depends on what plants will be grown, what the soil conditions under the berm are, and what the desired aesthetic effect is.

 Trees, shrubs, ornamental grasses, and perennials can have root depths anywhere between 6 inches (15 cm.) to 15 feet (5 m.) or more.
 Tilling the soil beneath any raised bed will loosen it up so that plant roots can reach the depths that they need for proper nutrient and water uptake.
 In locations where the soil is of such poor quality that it cannot be tilled or loosened, raised beds or berms will need to be created higher, resulting in more soil needing to be brought in.